 All personnel involved in Acton flat clearance and associated services must adhere to this policy.
 Management is responsible for providing resources, training and supervision necessary to implement the policy effectively.
 Employees and subcontractors are required to follow safe systems of work and report hazards or near misses immediately.
 We emphasise that safety is a shared responsibility: good communication, correct use of equipment and active risk awareness reduce incidents and environmental harm.

-Workers assessing items for removal during a clearance job This policy covers the scope of our waste clearance work including domestic flat clearance, bulky waste removal, and light commercial rubbish collection throughout our defined service area.
+A duo of waste collection workers wearing blue uniforms and black caps are pushing a large blue recycling bin filled with assorted rubbish along a street.
+The bin contains various items including a black trash bag, a green plastic storage container, a cardboard box, and other debris, with some objects stacked and leaning.
+The background shows a blurred urban environment indicating motion, with a street scene and passing vehicles.
+The image emphasizes the physical effort involved in rubbish removal, consistent with services provided by Flat Clearance Acton in the local area around W3 postcode for waste disposal and clearance tasks.
+This policy covers the scope of our waste clearance work including domestic flat clearance, bulky waste removal, and light commercial rubbish collection throughout our defined service area.
 It outlines the approach to risk assessment, safe manual handling, PPE, vehicle safety and segregation of recyclable and hazardous materials.
 The policy is regularly reviewed and updated to reflect changes in legislation, industry best practice and operational experience.

 Risk Assessment, Controls and Safe Working